 Call Recordings

-Last updated: 2024-01-31Contributors
+Last updated: 2025-07-14Contributors

 Edit this page

-Developers who wish to either download/backup or create an interface for users to listen to call recordings may do so using the Call Recording Metadata and Call Recording actions of the Call Log API resource.
+Developers who wish to either download/backup or create an interface for users to listen to call recordings may do so using the call recording metadata and call recording actions of the Call Log API resource.

-RingCentral supports both Automatic Call Recording (ACR) and On-Demand Call Recording.
-Information on how to initiate Automatic and On-Demand Call Recording is available in KB Article 3171.
+RingCentral supports both automatic call recording (ACR) and on-demand call recording.
+Information on how to initiate automatic and on-demand call recording is available in KB Article 3171.
 Using WebRTC, it's also possible to programmatically initiate and stop recording per the WebRTC documentation.

-How to create a call recording for testing in sandbox
+How to create a call recording for testing

 For simplicity, we are going to step you through using the RingCentral unified app via the web to create an outbound call, and record that call.